masesgroup/KNet/src/documentation/index.md

 * V1.4.4+: From version 1.4.4 there is a new project, named KNetPS, which permits to write PowerShell client scripts for an Apache Kafka cluster and many other things, [here full usage](src/net/Documentation/articles/usagePS.md).
 * V1.4.7+: From version 1.4.7 there is a new project, named KNetConnect, to execute Apache Kafka Connect related jobs, [here full usage](src/net/Documentation/articles/usageConnect.md).
 * V1.5.4+: From version 1.5.4 there are new packages dedicated to [KNet Serializer/Deserializer](src/net/Documentation/articles/usageSerDes.md)
+* V2.0.0+: From version 2.0.0 the code base is fully reflected from the JARs of the Apache Kafka distribution downloaded from Maven; some developed classes still remains beside the specific KNet implementations

 ---